By Eli Mitchell-Larson

 Previously, I worked with children living in state-run housing projects, running music, dance, and art enrichment programs with them.
 Afterwards I became a primary school maths teacher but became frustrated with the test-driven system, and switched to working primarily with students with special needs in small groups and on a one-on-one basis.

 Art, music, and creative expression are so precious, and unfortunately are too often pushed aside and not prioritized in public education.
 I think it’s a real shame because while people are young they should be enjoying their lives and exploring their creativity.
 I bring my music into the school via an after-school club where students can play with instruments and write their own songs.
 I always tell the children, “everyone can make music” to dispel them of the myth that you need to understand formal music theory to be a songwriter.
+When they hear themselves make up a few bars of a song, they’re so excited.
+Their faces are just like mine when I make up a tune—surprised and excited to have created something that didn’t exist before!
+When they perform for their classmates they feel like superstars.

 That’s what children live for – just enjoying life; they don’t know about the rest of it yet!
 I love that in my music and performance I can channel my own child-self, where I’m truly doing something for its own pleasure.